BTIFund/.github/profile/README.md

 **2024 (Current)**

-- Launch BTI Fund platform with initial tokenization of existing installations
+- Launch BTI Fund Crowdfunding platform with initial tokenization of existing installations
 - Establish operations in Surabaya and Jakarta
 - Complete security audits of smart contracts